andrewp-CWF/nsfishpass/README.md

-# cwf-pei
+# cwf-ns
-Store scripts related to habitat modelling in Prince Edward Island.
+Store scripts related to habitat modelling in Nova Scotia.

 # Overview

-This project contains a set of scripts to create and maintain an aquatic connectivity / fish passage database for Prince Edward Island to:
+This project contains a set of scripts to create and maintain an aquatic connectivity / fish passage database for Nova Scotia to:
-* Track known barriers to fish passage (e.g., dams, beaver activity, and stream crossings)
+* Track known barriers to fish passage (e.g., dams and stream crossings)
-* Model potential barriers to fish passage (stream gradient, road/rail stream crossings)
+* Model potential barriers to fish passage (stream gradient, road/rail/trail stream crossings)
 * Model passability/accessibility of streams based on barriers and species swimming ability
 * Model streams with potential for spawning and rearing activity (for select species)
 * Prioritize assessment and remediation of barriers based on modelled accessibility and habitat potential